sntioudis/papreca/documentation/commands.md

 - parent_type = atom type of parent atom (i.e., atom on which the event is detected).
 - diff_vel = double number denoting the velocity (in velocity units as in LAMMPS) of the diffused atom.
-- diff_dist = double number denoting the Eucledian distance (in length units as in LAMMPS) between the parent atom and the vacant site.
+- diff_dist = double number denoting the Euclidean distance (in length units as in LAMMPS) between the parent atom and the vacant site.
 - diffvec_style = **+x** or **-x** or **+y** or **-y** or **+z** or **-z** or **+x+y** or **-x+y** or **-x-y** or **+x-y** or **sphere2D** or **sphere3D**.
 This determines the algorithm used to set the diffusion sites (see below for more information).
 - diffusion_style = **move** (moves parent atom to vacancy), **move_del** (spawns a new atom at the vacancy and deletes parent atom), **spawn** (spawns a new atom at the vacancy position but does not delete parent atom)
 - diffused_type = atom type of diffused atom.